nf-core/methylseq/README.md

 There's a pretty good chance that it won't run.
 Any help debugging is very welcome!
 Please fork, make changes and submit a pull request.

+## Pipeline Results
+See the [pipeline documentation](docs/README.md) for explanations of the results files.

 ## Installation
 ### NextFlow installation
 To use this pipeline, you need to have a working version of NextFlow installed.
 You can find more